May 7, 2021

 Mums I have worked with often talk about feeling guilty that they didn’t do more, but what can a mum do if they feel they are not being listened to about concerns they are raising during pregnancy?
 Janet suggests the following:

-If you are unhappy with your midwife, you can also contact the midwifery manager via switchboard at your local hospital and discuss your concerns.
+If you are unhappy with your midwife, you can also contact the appropriate midwifery manager eg hospital or community via switchboard at your local hospital and discuss your concerns.
 It may be necessary to change to another midwife which can be arranged.

 Failing this, you can send a complaint letter to the Legal Services department within the hospital who will initiate an investigation and determine whether lessons can be learnt from your experience.”